fylgja/fylgja-flex-grid/README.md

 _Even had a LESS version._

 With our near completion of Fylgja we also wanted to share this piece of history.
-That is is still usable for many cases even in 2019.
+That is is still very usable for many cases even in 2019.

 </details>